yurt-page/cgi-oauth/README.md

 The Google integration works faster because it can verify `id_token` signature and not perform an additional API call to fetch user details.
 But it requires `openssl-utils` package to be installed (1.3Mb).
+With `jose` package the `id_token` can be verified for FaceBook and any other providers that have `jwks_uri`.
+But it also depends on the OpenSSL.

 For other providers the `code` flow is used in which it makes an internal server-to-server call.